-Want to give your Ubuntu desktop a new look and feel?
-Here’s how to install the Papirus icon theme on Ubuntu from a PPA.
+Changing icon theme is an easy way to give your Ubuntu desktop a new look and feel.
+In this post we show you how to install the Papirus icon theme on Ubuntu from a PPA.

-The Papirus icon set boasts more than 1,000 icons, with colourfully designed glyphs for most popular Linux applications, including icons for Clementine, the Atom text editor, Corebird, VLC, and many more.
+Why use the Papirus icon set?
+It’s not only nice well designed but boasts more than 1,000 icons and is growing.
+It offers colourfully designed glyphs for a crop of the best Ubuntu apps, including custom icons for Clementine, the Notepad++ text editor, Cawbird, VLC, and many more.

 The icon set uses a playful colour palette and feature a subtle raised edge, giving them a semi-3D look.
 It’s derived from Sam Hewitt’s Paper icon theme.

-A few days back we wrote about the Kylin Icon Theme.
-This robust set offers a ream of rounded app icons, all of which adhere to the same ‘squircle’ design.
+We wrote about the Kylin Icon Theme recently.
+This robust icon set offers a ream of rounded app icons, all of which adhere to the same ‘squircle’ design.

 While this template helps creates a uniform visual consistency it also limits the familiar shapes and designs we’ve come to expect — and indeed like — of apps.
-VLC is a traffic cone, Clementine is an orange segment, system settings is a cog, etc.
+VLC is a traffic cone, Clementine is an orange segment, system settings is a cog, and so on.

 Papirus icon theme is just as comprehensive as Kylin and equally as modern looking.
-But it eschews the boxy rigidity in favour of form and shape, delivering glyphs that look distinct yet maintain a consistent look and feel overall.
+But it eschews the boxy rigidity in favour of free forms and shapes, delivering glyphs that look distinct yet maintain a consistent look and feel overall.

 sudo add-apt-repository ppa:papirus/papirus